 McHarry’s Buslines Fund

-For the past eighty years, McHarry’s buses have been transporting people around Geelong.
-From small beginnings when John McHarry started with a single bus, McHarry’s Buslines is now the biggest bus company in Geelong with a fleet of over 170 buses.
+For more than 85 years, McHarry’s buses have been transporting people around Geelong.
+From small beginnings when John McHarry started with a single bus, McHarry’s Buslines is now the biggest bus company in Geelong with a fleet of 206 buses.

-The Company continues to invest in its employees, and has provided a fully equipped gym and personal trainer, along with a free internet cafe.
-In addition, a new training facility has been built to equip the workforce with the skills needed in 2011 and beyond.
-Today McHarry’s operates 170 buses; employs 242 staff and plans to remain a proud family owned and operated business for many years to come.
-They have served the people of Geelong very well with their transportation needs over the past 80 years and are also serving those who are in need in our community through their GCF Named Fund.
+The company continues to invest in its employees, and has provided a fully equipped gym and personal trainer, along with a free internet cafe.
+In addition, a new training facility has been built to equip the workforce with the skills needed for now and beyond.
+Today, McHarry’s operates 206 buses, employs 300 staff and plans to remain a proud family owned and operated business for many years to come.
+They have served the people of Geelong very well with their transportation needs for more than 85 years, and are also serving those who are in need in our community through their Foundation Named Sub Fund.